 One of my daughters ruptured her ACL, and there was a fair amount of expenses there, including a brace and physio therapy.

 I needed physio therapy for my knee, due to me getting old

 Some visits to Psychologist for testing for my kids

 Now a great deal of this was covered under my health plan, but only up to 80% of the expense, and there was a limit to how much was paid for the year.

 All of this adds up to over $7000 in expenses, but I must also then put in how much compensation I received from my Health insurance as well.
 It may add up to nothing, but it is something to think about.

 How was I able to know this?
 I checked on my Quicken, of course (sorry for the blatant plug, but it is actually the case in this instance).
-I put it all into my TurboTax and it was easy enough to put it all in too (another blatant plug, but stay tuned there will be a giveaway coming too).
+I put it all into my TurboTax (or you could use UFile as well) and it was easy enough to put it all in too (another blatant plug, but stay tuned there will be a giveaway coming too).

 Speaking as someone with deteriorating joints (quickly in the case of my knees) and living through watching my mother’s joints deteriorate, the science (and business) of joint rehabilitation and/or the cost of joint replacement is a topic very near and dear to my heart.
 Ted.com does another very interesting (shorter) talk about this affliction that will hit many more folks than Cancer will, and may end up costing the medical industry a great deal more in the long run (with more people living longer, but being immobile because of issues with joint deterioration (or the catch all phrase Arthritis for now)).

 The science of replacement of Hips and Knees are now pretty straight forward, but what about shoulders, ankles, and even more interestingly lumbar work (specifically the spinal column), what can be done there?